 |Your maximum annual contribution (does not include employer matching) for 2008 is $15,500 with an additional $5,000 catch up contribution if you are over 50 years of age.||Your maximum annual contribution for 2008 is $5000 or $6000 if you are over age 50.|

 What If I leave the company where I have my 401k?

 In most cases you can keep the 401k, even if you leave your company.
 You need to research this as the rules are very different from plan to plan.
 You can also consider doing a rollover of your 401k into an IRA.
 If you are going to do this IT IS IMPERATIVE that you:

 - determine if you are eligible to roll your 401k into an IRA.
 The administrator of your plan will be able to advise you on this matter;

 - that you do a "trust to trust" transfer.
 DO NOT have the money from your plan sent directly to you.
 If you do, YOU WILL be liable to pay taxes on the money and WILL incur a 10% penalty.
 This can amount to a huge monetary mistake on your part.

-In 2008 I rolled over a 401k plan I had into an IRA account I setup with Ameritrade.
+In 2008 I rolled over a 401k plan I had into an IRA account I setup.
 I can buy and trade my own stocks and mutual funds.
 In general I am have greater control over the money.
 Seek advice from a reputable accountant or investment advisor before taking an action.
 Make a decision that makes the most sense for your situtation.